jrminter/tips/ImageJ/ImageJ.md

 2. Navigate to the `key-macros` directory in `~/Documents/git/tips/ImageJ`
 3. Select `resize_fiji_main_window_mac.js` or `resize_fiji_main_window_windows.js`

 This will set the main window width and height.
+Sadly, it is **not persistent**...

 ## Explanation